GirlDevelopItCentralVA/smiles/README.md

 ## What this is

-A small app used to teach the following concepts:
+A small Django app used to teach the following concepts:

 * Object-oriented programming
 * Client-server communication